tvolodi/chatgpt-test-app/docs/AI-Agent-Rules.md

 ---

 ## Terminal Commands
-Run all terminal commands as they are approved.
+You are allowed to run all terminal commands.

 ---